-I still haven’t finalized my new year resolutions for 2018, I’m toying between picking one word of the year like I did last year, setting a different intention for each month, and setting a few realistic goals and putting them on my wall.
+I still haven’t finalized my new year resolutions for this year.
+I’m toying between picking one word of the year like I usually do or setting a specific intention for each month.

 But, in the process of thinking about goals, and asking friends on facebook + instagram what their New Year Resolutions are for this year, I’ve compiled this list.

-Some of them will certainly be things I’ll be working on next year, but NOT all of them will be a focus.
+Some of these will certainly be things I’ll be working on this year, but NOT all of them will be a focus.
 DON’T get overwhelmed by how many good ways there are to spend your time and energy as a mom.
 Just pick a few (or only one) and see how that focus changes your days, months, and year.